LTEX-DEV/auroracoin-p2p-2019/docs/messages.md

 # Messages
-The digibyte protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `digibyte-p2p` provides support for some of these messages.
+The auroracoin protocol specifies a set of [messages](https://en.bitcoin.it/wiki/Protocol_specification) that can be sent from peer to peer. `auroracoin-p2p` provides support for some of these messages.

 To create a message, you can use any of the message constructors, here is a simple example: